MwanikiJames/NSSF-Chat-Bot/README.md

                     </div>
                     <div class="flex justify-start">
                         <div class="bg-indigo-100 question-bubble px-4 py-3 max-w-xs md:max-w-md">
-                            <p class="text-gray-800">You ask a question here, I receive it on WhatsApp (0719595025), and reply there.
-The answer will appear here!</p>
+                            <p class="text-gray-800">You ask a question here with your WhatsApp number, I'll receive it on WhatsApp (0719595025) and reply directly to your number.
+Make sure to save my number!</p>
                         </div>
                     </div>
                 </div>